 How to Reduce the Mold Cost of Injection Molded Parts: 10 Key Considerations

-While the initial cost of injection molding may seem higher compared to processes such as CNC machining and 3D printing.
-It is only when the number of parts scales into the thousands that it becomes a cost-effective solution.
-The most significant factor in determining the cost of injection molding is the time it takes to produce the molds, which means that the more complex the geometry of the part, the more expensive it is to manufacture.
-After analyzing the 16 million + parts manufacturing experience of Speed Plus, it has been found that simple parts without no undercuts or without complex surface finishes are the most affordable.
+While the initial cost of injection molding may seem higher compared to processes such as CNC machining and 3D printing, it becomes a cost-effective solution when the number of parts scales into the thousands.
+The most significant factor in determining the cost of injection molding is the time it takes to produce the molds.
+Therefore, the more complex the geometry of the part, the more expensive it is to manufacture.
+However, high precision injection molding can achieve remarkable cost efficiency and quality, especially for large production runs.

 Here are 10 injection molding design considerations that can help you save on manufacturing costs: